alistairfink/WALL-ED/README.md

 ```
 * Any launch files should be placed in a "launch" folder in the root of the ros_package/catkin_ws directory.
 Also please use a package-relative path in launch files.
 See http://wiki.ros.org/roslaunch/XML for details on how to.
-* For **catkin packages** keep all public facing headers in the include direcotry.
+* For **catkin packages** keep all public facing headers in the include directory.
 And all private headers and source in the source space (i.e the src folder).
 * DELETE BRANCHES AFTER MERGING PR